radygenomics/GROM/README.md

 `-z Minimum split-read mapped length (each split) [default=30]`

 Split-reads less than the minimum may not support variants based on the split.
 Split-reads may still support variants based on discordant pairs (paired-reads).

-*****DO NOT USE FOLLOWING PARAMETERS

-`-c Chromosome to analyze`

-Not tested.
-Reserved for further development.

-`-t Tumor file name`

-Not tested.
-Reserved for further development.

-*****DO NOT USE!
-PARALLEL VERSION BEING FINALIZED

-`-P Processes [default=0]`

-Indicates number of processes (chromosomes) to run simultaneously.
-Each process requires 2 threads.
-For instance, "-P 12" will run 12 processes (12 chromosomes) in parallel and require 24 threads.
-Default is single-threaded.